Top 7 SEO Tools to Boost Your Content Marketing

 So, to help streamline the process, here are 7 helpful SEO tools you can use to improve your content marketing and position your business for growth:

 Squirrly is a WordPress SEO plugin which lets you do keyword research right in your post editor.

 If you like to write content that’s both SEO and human-friendly, then this tool is for you.
-It not only let you optimize content, but also lets you measure the success of the content optimized.
+It not only let you optimise content, but also lets you measure the success of the content optimised.

 Squirrly has a number of tools on its dashboard, but one notable tool which can help boost your content marketing is the Keyword Research Tool.

 This tool helps you find the most relevant keywords for your articles.
 It also finds keywords used by your competition based on the specific keyword you entered.

 With those keywords, you can craft winning content that’ll get ranked.

 Squirrly also shows what phrases are trending, useful for writing sharable content.